 While Greek salad is not the most traditional of Greek dishes, it has become widely eaten by tourists and natives alike.

-Tomato seeds have a history in Europe, most easily seen in Italian history, notably present in present Italian cuisine.
-While tomato seeds brought back to Spain from South America by the Conquistadores during the exploration of the New World, they then spread to Italy, and Greece by 1818, while Greece was a part of the Ottoman Empire.
-The first tomatoes to grow in Greece were on the island of Syros, then Santorini and finally the first canning plant of tomatoes was opened in 1915 in Nauplion before tomatoes became a staple in Greek cuisine.
+Tomato seeds have a history in Europe, most seen in Italian history.
+While tomato seeds brought back to Spain from South America by the Conquistadores during the exploration of the New World, they then spread to Italy, and Greece by 1818, when Greece was a part of the Ottoman Empire.
+At the time this fruit was viewed with suspicion and grown purely ornamentally.
+The first tomatoes to grow in Greece were on the island of Syros.
+Not long after, the petite waterless tomato was first grown in Santorini.
+To this day, these tomatoes are still thriving on Santorini’s rich volcanic soil.
+The first canning plant of tomatoes was opened in 1915 in Nauplion before tomatoes became a staple in Greek cuisine.
 Noticeably, the ingredients of a Greek salad resemble those that a Greek farmer would have on-hand.
 Because of this, it is often thought that Greek salad was a farmer’s breakfast or lunch, and grew in popularity from that origin.

 Prevalence in Greece Today

 Greeks typically eat salads with every meal when the ingredients are in season – typically between May and September.
 However, once the weather shifts, a Romaine lettuce salad is much more popular, as the ingredients in a Romaine lettuce salad are easier and cheaper to come by in winter months.
 Often served with a loaf of bread, the Greek salad is especially popular in the summer though because the ingredients are both inexpensive and healthy, often served family-style in a large plate to be shared.